The Miracle Centre

 The Miracle Centre is a 2020 Nigerian comedy film directed by Niyi Towolawi and co-produced by director himself with Odetoye Bode for Kherut Films.
 The film stars Yemi Shodimu with Hafeez "Saka" Oyetoro, Ayo Mogaji, Femi Adebayo, and Ayobami "Woli Agba" Ajewole in supporting roles.
-The film tells the story of Panya Grammar School, where a new teacher Mr Greg meets a corrupt education system where he is going to change it.
+The film tells the story of Panya Grammar School, where a new teacher, Mr. Greg, meets a corrupt education system that he plans to change.

 The film premiered on 15 February 2020.
 The film received positive reviews from critics and screened worldwide.